sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 This because Canadian expectations have changed, as codified in the new [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603).

 Today, "Digital" is still considered an internal service in a departmental Program Alignment Architecture.
-This gap affects programs' ability to deliver and does not promote the needed _shared accountability_ between Program owners, the CIO, and the CFO.
+This gap affects programs' ability to deliver and does not promote the needed _shared accountability_ between Program Officials, the CIO, and the CFO.

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">
     <a href="/ITStrategy/assets/images/paa-products-value-stream.png" style="display: block">
         <img src = "{{ site.baseurl }}/assets/images/paa-products-value-stream.png"
-        alt = "alt text here"
+        alt = "The image shows the link between the IT Branch's budget and the departmental program products.
+On the left size, we have 3 product images to represent a Program's product offering to canadians.
+In the middle of the image, a single product's value stream is shown (ideate, create, release, operate steps).
+Each value stream step is linked to a digital infrastructure image (showing demand for a digital infrastructure).
+The digital infrastructure image is comprised of a series of CIO level products.
+This demand for digital infrastructure is shown as an arrow towards a final image representing the IT Branch's budget.
+This final image shows the branch's total budget ($231.6M) and how it is split into two: A-Base and B-Base.
+Finally, the image shows that each A-Base and B-Base sources of funds have only 10% dedicated to projects, the other 90% is for RUN activities." style="max-width: 900px; height: inherit;"
         />
     </a>
     <small>Figure 1.
 Departmental products are tied to the Program Inventory.
 And the CIO-level products are used in their value streams.</small>